rahulxrattan/Ai-Resume-and-Interview-Analyzer/README.md

 ![image](https://github.com/user-attachments/assets/959f51ca-f7a1-4904-b1b3-efe5ba31a28b)

-                                                    Made with 💗 by Team WaveSetters
+                                                    Made with 💗 by Team Rahul